Santa Maria di Gesù, Alcamo

-Santa Maria di Gesù ("Holy Mary of Jesus") is a catholic church in Alcamo, in province of Trapani, Sicily, southern Italy.
+Santa Maria di Gesù ('Saint Mary of Jesus') is a Catholic church in Alcamo, in province of Trapani, Sicily, southern Italy.

 History

 According to some sources, the church of Saint Mary of Jesus was founded at about 1450 by the Blessed Arcangelo Placenza from Calatafimi, after the foundation of the adjoining monastery of padri Minori Osservanti (called "Friary of Saint Mary of Jesus") by the same Blessed Arcangelo after the mandate of the Blessed Matteo Guimerà of Agrigento.
 Other sources postpone the date of the church's foundation at the end of the 15th century.

 Initially this church was located outside the town's walls, in the open country.

 Around 1500 the church gave the name to a gate of the town defensive walls, the so-called "Jesus' Gate".

 In 1507 the church was restored and widened, thanks to the financing by the governors of Alcamo Federico Enriquez and Anna I Cabrera (his wife).
 This date is interpreted by other sources as the date of completion of the architectonic work.
 In the same period they restored the monastery, too. and between 1762 and 1776, by Father Lorenzo from Casteltermini's will, the church was widened again, as the historian Ignazio De Blasi testifies.

 In 1920 the church was entitled as an autonomous parish by the bishop of Mazara.